-Subject: NOTICE OF MOTION: COUNCIL WEBSITE WEEKLY UPDATE ON STREET MAINTENANCE
+Subject: NOTICE OF MOTION: COUNCIL WEBSITE WEEKLY UPDATE ON STREET

+MAINTENANCE

-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 THAT 2 of the largest challenges facing the Inner West council is climate change and lack of open space per resident.
 It is important that Council provides leadership in these 2 very important areas.